 When we write, we need to think about what it is we really want to say.
 Each of us has made inner connections with our blog topic that are going to be different from someone else’s.
 This is what makes you a unique blogger, with a unique voice and style of writing all your own.
 Trust your inner voice.
 Trust your heart to tell you what is most important for you to share.
 I might want to write about the palm trees and you might want to write about the maple salmon dinner you loved.
 Trust your intuition, and trust your answer to the question: What is it I really want to say?

-When you reflect before you write, and find that one nugget of gold, that moment that resonates deeply with you still today, it will resonate with your reader as well.
+Remember, it’s important to reflect before you blog or write.
+When you reflect, you will find that one nugget of gold, that moment that resonates deeply with you still today, it will resonate with your reader as well.
 And they will keep coming back for more.